blkfribourg/blkfribourg.github.io/_pages/faq.md

 The battery percentage reported by WheelDash is different from other apps I use!
 {: .notice}

-WheelDash consider a battery cell is empty at 3.2 v, some app use different values, usually between 3.0 to 3.2v.
+In most cases, WheelDash consider a battery cell is empty at 3.2v, some app use different values, usually between 3.0 to 3.2v.
 You may find WheelDash is a bit pessimistic, but I'd rather like you to have a good suprise than a bad one.

 Is there a manual for WheelDash?
 {: .notice}